JackieW001/The-Night-Watch/README.md

 ## Quick Start Guide
-To start, head on over to Releases on the side and download the Mac or Windows zip file of the game.
+To start, head on over to Releases on the right side and download the Mac or Windows zip file of the game.

 Simply unzip and play!